luka712/moje-sunce/exampleSite/content/english/products/chamomile.md

 * Middle perfumery note
 * Blends well with Bergamot, Frankincense, Lavender, Rose, Ylang Ylang

-Ingredient profile – Chamomilla Matricaria; Origin – Croatia; Extraction Method: Steam distilled; Colour: Deep blue to blueish green; Odour: Herbaceous
+Ingredient profile – Matricaria chamomilla; Origin – Croatia; Extraction Method: Steam distilled; Colour: Deep blue to blueish green; Odour: Herbaceous

 Indications: Seek medical advice before use if suffering from any medical conditions or allergies.
 Always conduct a patch test before using new product.
 Store in a cool and dry place away from sunlight.